migalooo/glsl-shader-loader/README.md

 # GLSL Shader Loader
 ![Build Status](https://travis-ci.org/migalooo/glsl-shader-loader.svg?branch=master) ![Build Status](https://img.shields.io/badge/node-%3E%3D%20v6.0.0-blue.svg)

-This is a static shader source bundler for WebGL program, make a possibility for manage your shader source by creating separate files.
+This is a static shader source bundler for WebGL program, provide a possibility for management shader source by creating separate files.
-> glsl-shader-loader for [Webpack](https://webpack.js.org/concepts/), support for import **GLSL functions** from files and generates a shader string for WebGL program.
+> glsl-shader-loader for [Webpack](https://webpack.js.org/concepts/), supports for import **GLSL functions** from file and generates a shader string for WebGL program.

-**GLSL Shader Loader** provid many features as following.
+**GLSL Shader Loader** provids many features as following.
 - Allow import `.glsl` source file as a Javacript string for WebGL program
 - Support `import` [statement](#usage) in `.glsl` file that can extract GLSL functions from other files (includes nested reference)
 - Remove invalid import if the function will not be called
 - Repeated functions are imported only once
-- Syntax tree analysis
+- Syntax tree analysis and error detection

 ---